Cliff Pace

 Cliff Pace (born May 23, 1980) often called “Game Face Pace”, is a professional bass fisherman from Petal, Mississippi.
 Pace is the 43rd world champion of bass fishing and the 39th member of the B.A.S.S.
 Millionaires Club.
 Pace has predominantly fished the Bass Anglers Sportsman Society (BASS) Bassmasters tournament series during his career but now competes in the Major League Fishing Bass Pro Tour.

 Biography

 Cliff Pace was born in Petal, Mississippi.
 He has competed in 100 tournaments, and had three first-place finishes and twenty-five top ten finishes.

-He resides in Petal, Mississippi and has a daughter, Jordan Baylee.
+He resides in Petal, Mississippi with his wife, Tiffany and his daughter, Jordan Baylee.